Anti-Bribery and Corruption

 1. Individual elected or appointed to a governmental entity,

-2. Official or employee of a government, official or employee of a company wholly or partially controlled by a government (such as state-owned companies),
+3. Official or employee of a company wholly or partially owned or controlled by a government.
+This includes state-owned entities such as sovereign wealth funds.,

-3. Candidate for political office,
+4. Candidate for political office,

-4. Political party or official of a political party, or
+5. Political party or official of a political party, or

-5. Person acting in an official capacity for any of the above regardless of rank or position.
+6. Person acting in an official capacity for any of the above regardless of rank or position.

 The definition of what could constitute a bribe to a Government Official is broad and can occur even when the benefit being offered is small, such as gifts, entertainment and even business meals.